geemus/learn_fog/1_storage_documentation.markdown

 ## Next!

-In `2_storage_requests.html` we will explore connecting to a service and storing our data!
+In [Storage Requests](2_storage_requests.html) we will explore connecting to a service and storing our data!

 ### Extra Credit